 away the stone and then sat on it.
 The act of sitting was symbolic of being

-finished with his works, meaning this was all he came to do, and his
+finished with his works, meaning this was all he came to do and his

-conveying the message to the guards that Jesus had all power and authority
+appearance did the rest, effectively conveying the message to the guards that Jesus had all power and authority

 in heaven and on earth.
 In the same way, when Jesus finished His work on the